 Are you trying to decide whether to have a parent walk you down the aisle during your wedding ceremony?
-As DC wedding photographers,we know it is not always an easy decision.
-For starters, many people are uncomfortable with the origins of the custom.
+As Northern Virginia wedding photographers,we know it is not always an easy decision.
+For starters, you might be among the many who are uncomfortable with the origins of the custom.
 This is particularly true when it comes to brides and their fathers.
 Some view the tradition of having their father “give them away” as a relic from the days when a woman lived with her parents until she got married and left the house.
 Others see it as a way to mark the bride’s from his little girl to an independent, full-grown woman.
-It is often also a beautiful moment between a two people who share a special bond.
+Those folks often also believe it is a beautiful moment between a two people who share a special bond.

 Family dynamics can also sometimes complicate your decision about this issue.
 You might find it hard to decide whether to ask your mother or your father to accompany you, for example.
 It those cases, it might be better to have both or neither walk with you.
 We have photographed many weddings in which the future spouses have gone with one of those two options.

 If you do choose to have a parent deliver you to the altar, however, it will almost certainly lead to some touching moments and beautiful photography.
 The special relationship between a parent and their child is something that is meant to be eternal.
 So the ritual of a parent “giving away” their son or daughter can be a lovely way to recognize the importance of that bond.
 And at a very minimum, the ritual gives a future spouse and their parent few one last chance to share some time together before the exchange of vows.